 music and additional lyrics by Joseph Trefler

-Set in a fantasy version of gleaming 1952 Manhattan in which it's okay to be gay, Men With Money is a subversive, romantic romp that spins the tale of three young men who set out to make their wild dream come true—to find, woo, and win lovers with money.
+Set in a fantasy version of Technicolor 1952 Manhattan in which it's okay to be gay (and people of all stripes are treated equally), Men With Money is a subversive, romantic romp that spins the tale of three young men who set out to make their wild dream come true—to find, woo, and win spouses with money.
 Loads of money.
 Two gay and one straight, they might just have the charm and chutzpah to pull it off.

 NAMT Festival finalist.

 Bill Nelson's Nutcrackin' Christmas: